 The Python map() function is mostly used to modify the items in the list.

-The map() function iterates over the list provided as a parameter and each value is passed as a parameter to evaluate with the expression of the lambda function.
-Then these evaluated values get returned one after another.
+The map() function iterates over the list provided as a parameter, and each value is passed as a parameter to evaluate with the expression of the lambda function.
+Then, these evaluated values are returned one after another.

 Suppose we want to create a list of squares of numbers from the given list of numbers.

 The Python reduce() function is mostly used to reduce the entire list into a single result.